-The advanced CCTV offers two-megapixel quality and is equipped with the function of object recognition so it can alert in real time when there is a fire in the station or a trespasser in a restricted zone.
+The advanced CCTV offers two-megapixel quality and is equipped with the function of object recognition so it can alert when there is a fire in the station or a trespasser in a restricted zone in real time.
 As the advanced CCTV depicts the inside of the subway station in a three-dimensional way, it offers a virtual patrol on CCTV screens that display each location.

 ▲ The 3D map of Gunja Station where it is possible to check the location of CCTVs, lighting fixtures, air quality sensors, firefighting equipment, and more.